 The general guideline in the ADA is that every public and commercial building must become handicapped accessible to the maximum extent reasonable.
 That may vary from building to building, and even from floor to floor within the same building.

-US Medical Supplies works closely with residential customers, contractors, and business owners to ensure that their vertical wheelchair lift installations will comply with federal, state, and local codes governing accessibility solutions and building modifications.
+USM works closely with residential customers, contractors, and business owners to ensure that their vertical wheelchair lift installations will comply with federal, state, and local codes governing accessibility solutions and building modifications.
 Call 1 (800) 647-0916 and we will put you in touch with a wheelchair lift specialist who can answer all of your questions and help you coordinate your lift installation.
 Because codes and ordinances will vary between locales, we recommend contacting the government offices that oversee elevator and lift installations in your state and city prior to calling our specialists, in order to obtain any applicable code requirements for your area.